If you’re a person living with disability, you may be keen to know where you stand with employers.

 The important thing is to understand what you can and can’t be asked, so that you can feel comfortable at every stage of the interview process.
 To help you succeed, we’ve put together some questions that an interviewer shouldn’t ask you.

-5 questions you shouldn’t be asked/you don’t have to answer in your interview.
+5 questions your interviewer shouldn’t ask/you don’t have to answer in your interview.

 1. Do you have any disability, injury or illness?